-'''

-unix> grep gry /usr/share/dict/words
+\$ grep gry /usr/share/dict/words

 angry

 hungry

-unix>

-'''
+\$

 The file /usr/share/dict/words is a dictionary file containing a list of words, one word to a line in (mostly) lower-case characters.
 Here we are searching the dictionary for all lines containing the character sequence gry; the result is the two words angry and hungry.
-There is an option -i to ignore the case of alphabetical characters.
+There are options -f and -ignore-case to ignore the case of alphabetical characters.